-With the exception of Mr. Dorminey, the amounts listed in Column G, "Non-Equity Incentive Plan Compensation," reflect annual cash bonuses earned and paid under our Performance-Based Rewards Plan, or "PBRP," all of which are subject to the attainment of performance goals.
-More information about why annual cash bonuses are made, the specific performance goals designated by the compensation committee, and potential amounts payable for threshold, target, and superior performance may be found in the CD&A , under the heading "Annual Cash Bonus," in the section "Compensation Decisions Made in 2015".
+With the exception of Mr. Dorminey, the amounts listed in Column G, "Non-Equity Incentive Plan Compensation," reflect annual cash bonuses earned and paid under the PBRP, all of which are subject to the attainment of performance goals.
+More information about why annual cash bonuses are made, the specific performance goals designated by the compensation committee, and potential amounts payable for threshold, target, and superior performance may be found in the CD&A, under the heading "Annual Cash Bonus," in the section "Compensation Decisions Made in 2015".